Otto Wallin: Wallin vs. Fury

+Career from 2020

 Wallin vs. Kauffman

 Wallin was set to make his return to the ring against former WBA (Regular) heavyweight world champion Lucas Browne (29–2, 25 KOs) on 28 March 2020 at the Park Theater at the Park MGM in Las Vegas.
 The fight was scheduled for 10 rounds.
 On 26 February, Wallin was removed from the card due to a foot injury and was replaced by Apti Davtaev.
-He instead made his return against Travis Kauffman on 15 August 2020.
+He instead made his return against Travis Kauffman (32–3–0, 23 KOs) on 15 August 2020.
 Wallin dominated the fight, and Kauffman retired in the fifth round due to injury.

 Wallin vs. Breazeale

-Wallin's next fight was against former IBF and WBC title challenger Dominic Breazeale on the undercard of Adrien Broner vs. Jovanie Santiago on 20 February 2021.
+Wallin's next fight was against former IBF and WBC title challenger Dominic Breazeale (20–2–0, 18 KOs) on the undercard of Adrien Broner vs. Jovanie Santiago on 20 February 2021.
 The Swede was in control the whole fight and regularly found the target with his straight left hand, causing swelling around Breazeale's right eye.
 Wallin won a comfortable unanimous decision victory with scores of 117–111, 118–110 and 116–112.

-Cancelled Dillian Whyte fight

-On 15 September 2021, it was reported that terms had been agreed between Wallin and the WBC interim heavyweight champion, Dillian Whyte, for a bout on 30 October at the O2 Arena in London, England.
-However, a mere ten days before the fight was scheduled to occur, it was reported that the fight had been called off due to Whyte allegedly suffering a shoulder injury.
+On 15 September 2021, it was reported that terms had been agreed between Wallin and the WBC interim heavyweight champion, Dillian Whyte (28–2, 19 KOs), for a bout on 30 October at the O2 Arena in London, England.
+However, ten days before the fight was scheduled to occur, Whyte withdrew due to reportedly suffering a shoulder injury.

+After the fight against Whyte fell through, Wallin was left without an opponent.
+He next returned to the ring in February 2022, in a late-notice bout against Polish journeyman Kamil Sokołowski (11–24–2, 4 KOs).
+Wallin defeated Sokołowski on points, then faced Rydell Booker (26–5–1, 13 KOs) on 26 May 2022 in Booker's home state of Michigan, easing to a decision victory.
+Wallin had another "stay-busy" fight against Mexican heavyweight Helaman Olguin (9–4–1, 4 KOs) in January 2023.
+He recorded a decision win, improving his record to 25–1.

+Wallin vs. Gassiev

+On 12 September 2023, it was announced that Wallin would face Murat Gassiev (30–1, 23 KOs), former IBF and WBA world cruiserweight champion, in a fight where the WBA Intercontinental heavyweight belt was at stake.
+The bout took place in Antalya, Turkey on 30 September.
+Wallin was the busier of the two boxers, and won by split decision.
+Two judges scored it 115–113 for Wallin, while the third saw it 117–111 for Gassiev.
+The 117–111 scorecard for Gassiev was classed as "questionable" by media outlet Bad Left Hook.
+Wallin was the betting underdog against Gassiev, whose only prior loss had been against Oleksandr Usyk, and the victory was described as the biggest of Wallin's career to date.